2004 Football League Cup final: Summary

 Boudewijn Zenden (pictured playing for Liverpool in 2005) assisted Middlesbrough's first goal and scored their second.
 He received the Alan Hardaker Trophy for the final's man of the match.

 Middlesbrough manager Steve McClaren had not even sat down when his team took the lead.
 Mendieta's pass let Zenden run down the left wing and cross for striker Joseph-Désiré Job to put Middlesbrough ahead in the second minute.
 It was the fastest goal scored in a final, a record broken the following year by Liverpool's John Arne Riise.

 After Job's early goal, Bolton went on the attack, with Djorkaeff forcing Schwarzer to make a near-post save.
 In the seventh minute however, Middlesbrough won a penalty when Job was tripped in the Bolton box by Emerson Thome.
 Zenden stepped up to take the spot kick and beat Bolton goalkeeper Jussi Jääskeläinen, despite slipping and the goalkeeper's foot touching the ball.
-Replays showed that as Zenden kicked the ball twice as he slipped.
+Replays showed that Zenden kicked the ball twice as he slipped.
 Later, Thome nearly scored an own goal from Juninho's cross.

 Davies scored for Bolton on 21 minutes when an error by Middlesbrough goalkeeper Schwarzer allowed his shot to go inside his near post.
 Bolton continued to attack, and Schwarzer made a double save from winger Per Frandsen and Djorkaeff.
 The latter had two more chances soon after, missing the target with the first.
 Boro pleaded for a second penalty when Nicky Hunt pulled Job, but referee Riley did not give it.

 The second half had fewer incidents.
 Schwarzer saved a header from Nolan, while Juninho had two opportunities for Middlesbrough.
 In the final few minutes, Thome made a crucial block against Mendieta, and at the other side of the pitch Ugo Ehiogu did the same to thwart Stelios.